-CSOs are students in grades 6-12 who are elected by their peers to be liaison for STEM in their schools and in their communities.
+CSOs are students in grades 6-12 who serve as STEM ambassadors and a liaison for STEM opportunities in their communities.

-CSO Mentors are community leaders and professionals who serve as role models for STEM educational opportunities.
+CSO Mentors are community leaders and professionals who serve as role models for STEM engagements.

 CSOs are students elected by their peers in 6th to 12th grade to be liaison for STEM and innovation in their schools and community.